 Wait, wait, wait: fear of the sword of Damocles

-Is there any subject in your studies or an upcoming exam that is stressful for you?
-Or a job at your workplace that makes you uncomfortable?
-Perhaps this Damocles sword sometimes spoils your entire studies or your entire work?
+Is there any subject in your degree or an upcoming exam that is causing you stress?
+Or a task in your workplace that makes you uncomfortable?
+Perhaps this sword of Damocles spoils your whole study or all your work in parts?

 Maybe you are even afraid of this task?
 Or, are you even convinced: "I can never do it!"
 Or you think: "The subject, the subject just doesn't suit me!"
 Because you cannot find access to this detested topic or because you simply cannot bring yourself to finally complete the topic, the project in a straightforward and determined manner.